Skip to content

 Webhooks

-FFmate supports webhooks, allowing you to integrate real-time event notifications into your media processing workflows.
+Webhooks in FFmate allow you to integrate real-time event notifications into your media processing workflows.

 By registering a webhook, external systems can automatically receive POST requests from FFmate when specific events occur—such as task creation, task status updates, batch processing events, or changes to presets.